lxw0109/monitorURLs/README.md

 I CANNOT figure it out right now.
 Solutions:</br>
 If one url costs too much time and does not stop before the time we can wait(1 minute).
 We will ignore this url and kill the running thread/process.
-2. When access error occured, not diff runs. add diff when access error occured.
+2. When access error occured, diff did not run.
+This may miss some updates.
+Add diff when access error recovers.

 ###Todos: